crossplane/docs/content/v1.12/software/install.md

 #### Feature flags

-Crossplane usually introduces new features behind feature flags.
-By default alpha features are off, while beta features are enabled.
+Crossplane introduces new features behind feature flags.
+By default alpha features are off.
+Crossplane enables beta features by default.
 To enable a feature flag, set the `args` value in the Helm chart.
 Available feature flags can be directly found by running `crossplane core start --help`, or by looking at the table below.

 {{< expand "Feature flags" >}}
 {{< table caption="Feature flags" >}}